FrankBarretta/LS-Addons-Manager/README.md

 All trademarks, product names, and company names are the property of their respective owners and are used for identification purposes only.

+Each add-on is distributed as a separate project and may have its own license and disclaimer.